citp/privacy-policy-historical/h/hu/hun/hungryforchange.tv.md

-> *The following text is extracted and transformed from the hungryforchange.tv privacy policy that was archived on 2014-07-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140705143241id_/http%3A//www.hungryforchange.tv/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hungryforchange.tv privacy policy that was archived on 2015-03-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150320143415id_/http%3A//www.hungryforchange.tv/privacy) for the most accurate reproduction.*

-# Privacy | FOODMATTERS®
+# Privacy | HUNGRY FOR CHANGE

 **Privacy Policy**